 Since the expressions for the spin and charge current vertices are obtained in the previous section, we are now in a position to calculate the vortex spin Hall conductivity.
 Let us begin with the expression for the total spin Hall conductivity:

 where $\sigma^{\rm (SH)}_{xy, N}$ is the normal state contribution, whereas $\delta \sigma^{\rm (SH)}_{xy}$ is the fluctuation contribution.
 Correspondingly, we have two correlation functions $K^{\rm (SH)}_{xy, N}$ for the former and $\delta K^{\rm (SH)}_{xy}$ for the latter.
-Then, starting from the Kubo formula [Eq.~(\ref{eq:Kxy_func01})] and perform the integral over the position variable, we have for the Aslamazov-Larkin process (Fig.~\ref{fig:triangle01})
+Then, starting from the Kubo formula [Eq.~(\ref{eq:Kxy_func01})] and perform the integral over the position variable, we have for the process shown in Fig.~\ref{fig:triangle01}(a)

 where $\omega_\nu= 2 \pi T \nu$ is a bosonic Matsubara frequency with integer $\nu$, and $\omega_{\nu_+}= \omega_\nu+ \Omega_m$.
 Here, $r_H= 1/\sqrt{2 |e| H}$ is the magnetic length, $\int_q= \int dq/2\pi$, and the Landau levels $| N \ket$ are defined by